riteshyaaa/dev-tinder/before_start.md

 Reading the dynamic routes

-Create a free cluster on mongoDb official website (Mongo Atlas) install mongoose library connect your application to database - "connection-url"/devTinder call the ConnectDb function and connect to your database before your application is started on server 7777 Create a UserSchema and To use this schema in your application, you would require it and use it with mongoose.model() create a post /signup api to add data to your database Push some documents using api calls from postman
+Create a free cluster on mongoDb official website (Mongo Atlas)

+install mongoose library

+connect your application to database - "connection-url"/devTinder

+call the ConnectDb function and connect to your database before your application is started on server 7777

+Create a UserSchema and To use this schema in your application, you would require it and use it with mongoose.model()

+create a post /signup api to add data to your database

+Push some documents using api calls from postman

 Error handling with try and catch
 JS object and json (difference) add express.json middleware to your application

-Make your sign up api dynamic to recieve data from postman (request) create get /feed api to get user information from database find user from database by using email query find One user from database find all users from database by passing empty {} query find user by findByid me findByIdAndUpdate explore mongoose models and use them in your application what are the option in model.findOneAndUpdate.
-Explore more about it api - update the user by email
+Make your sign up api dynamic to recieve data from postman (request)

+create get /feed api to get user information from database

+find user from database by using email query

+find One user from database

+find all users from database by passing empty {} query

+find user by findByid me

+findByIdAndUpdate

+explore mongoose models and use them in your application

+what are the option in model.findOneAndUpdate.
+Explore more about it

+api - update the user by email

-Explore schematype from the documentation add required, max, min, maxLength, minLength, trim, lowercase, add default created custom validation function for gender
+Explore schematype from the documentation

+add required, max, min, maxLength, minLength, trim, lowercase,

+add default
+created custom validation function for gender

-Imporove the Db schema - Put all the appropriate validations on each field schema Add timStamp to the user schema
+Imporove the Db schema - Put all the appropriate validations on each field schema

+Add timStamp to the user schema

 Data sanitizing - Add Api validation for each field

+install validator library

+-explore validator library and use validator function for password, photoUrl and email fields

+-add findOne for checking if user email already exists then don't register